HEXAGONAL WATER: THE KEY TO BETTER HEALTH?

 Final thoughts

-We will continue to follow the latest scientific findings in this field and hope that future research will further investigate the importance of structured water and its health benefits, deepening our understanding of this fascinating phenomenon.
+We will continue to follow the latest scientific findings in this field and hope that future research will further investigate the importance of structured water and its health benefits, thus deepening our understanding of this fascinating phenomenon.

 About the author:

-Thomas Hartwig is a certified medical nutritionist and founder of the company Leogant.
-For many years he has been intensively involved with the element of water.
-He is a valued keynote speaker and guest on podcasts, where he shares his knowledge and experience.
-In his work he combines findings from natural science and medicine with philosophical approaches to contribute to a holistic water awareness.
+Thomas Hartwig is a certified nutritional advisor and the founder of Leogant.
+He has been intensely involved with the element of water for many years.
+He is a valued keynote speaker and podcast guest, where he shares his knowledge and experiences.
+In his work, he combines findings from natural science and medicine with philosophical approaches to contribute to a holistic awareness of water.

 References